loorisr/patchright-scrape-api/README.md

 * return cleaned html and markdown
 * uses https://github.com/Kaliiiiiiiiii-Vinyzu/patchright-python instead of playwright

 ## Env vars
-* `ADS_BLOCKED_DOMAINS`: list of domains to block.
+* `DOMAIN_BLOCKED_DOMAINS`: list of domains to block.
 For example ["url1.com", "url2.com"].
-If not set, use []
-* `ADS_BLOCKLIST_URL`: url to a domain blocklist.
+* `DOMAIN_BLOCKLIST_URL`: url of a domain blocklist.
 For example: https://raw.githubusercontent.com/hagezi/dns-blocklists/main/domains/light.txt

   *It is better to use a small list otherwise it will slow down the page loading time.
-This list has already 154 000 entries!*
+This light list has already 154 000 entries!*

-  *The best is to block the ads at the **DNS level**.*
+  *The best is to block the domain at the **DNS level**.*

-* `ADS_BLOCKLIST_PATH`: local path to a domain blocklist.
+* `DOMAIN_BLOCKLIST_PATH`: local path to a domain blocklist.
 For example blocklist.txt
-* `BLOCK_MEDIA`: true or false.
-If true, blocks media.
-Default is false
+* `RESOURCES_EXCLUDED`: list of type of content to block. [] to disable.
+Default : ['image', 'stylesheet', 'media', 'font','other'].
+See https://playwright.dev/python/docs/api/class-request#request-resource-type

 * `PROXY_SERVER`: adress of the proxy server
 * `PROXY_USERNAME`: username of the proxy server